 Otherwise, you process a successful mount escape when your top player tries to reach the high mount or S-mount.

-Overall, you should react to escape this unwanted bottom position.
-But, make sure to do the proper movement at the right time.
+Overall, it would be best if you reacted to escape this unwanted bottom position.
+But make sure to do the proper movement at the right time.

 Straight Arm Push